GenericMappingTools/gmt/doc/rst/source/supplements/potential/grdseamount.rst

 Because the Gaussian curve only drops to 1.11% of its peak at the base radius (3 sigma) of a seamount, we actually evaluate the Gaussian curves out to 4 sigma so that the amplitude drops to 0.034% of peak height before we jump to zero.
-This prevents the otherwise very noticeable steps at the base of the seamount.
+This prevents the otherwise very noticeable step at the base of the seamount.

 Examples
 --------